 Using Quick Create Job with the Vertical Swimlanes

 Schedulers can use the "Quick Create Job" feature alongside the vertical swimlanes to help them visualize where time slots are available to allocate work.

-In the following example, a one hour job can be allocated to Dexter Little (one of the resources) over several time slots ranging from 12:00 noon to 1:30 pm.
+In the following example, a two-hour job can be allocated to Dexter Little (one of the resources) over several half-hour time slots ranging from 11:30 am to 2:30 pm.
 These blocks of time are highlighted green.
 The scheduler can allocate the job to Dexter by clicking on any of the green highlighted blocks.
-The period after 1:30 pm is blocked out in gray as there would be insufficient time for the hour-long job to be allocated to Dexter before his next commitment (at 2:00 pm).
+The period after 2:30 pm is blocked out in gray as there would be insufficient time for Dexter to start and complete the job before he must return home for 5:00 pm.